anshulbajpai/cucumber-pageobject/README.md

-CucumberScalaWrapper
+Cucumber-PageObject
 ====================

-This a page object wrapper on cucumber-scala which uses Selenium WebDriver via scalatest
+This a page object wrapper on cucumber which uses Selenium WebDriver.